 - When finished, flick sealing nozzle to vent for quick pressure release.
 Make sure to use a spatula to avoid hot steam!

-- Once steam is released, open pot and stir in coconut cream and kale
+- Once steam is released, open pot and stir in coconut milk and kale

 - Divide into bowls and top with parsley, red pepper flakes and crumbled bacon if desired